Water meter billing

-A quarterly consumption invoice is issued in January, March, July and October of each year, and payable on the 20th of the following month.
+A quarterly consumption invoice is issued in January, March, July and October of each year.

 Council has introduced an option to have your water invoice emailed rather than posted.
-If you would like to receive future water invoices, please click here to register.
+Register if you would like to receive future water invoices.

-It’s easier than ever to pay your invoices, just click here (external link) (external link)
+It’s easier than ever to pay your invoices, just go to our online payment portal (external link)

 By direct debit

 A direct debit is where you give Council authority to deduct a specific amount from your bank account to cover your invoice.
 Direct debit is offered quarterly on the due date of the invoice.
 Direct debit ensures that you pay on time and you do not incur any penalties.

 Just download the direct debit form [PDF, 332 KB], fill in your details, sign, and return it to PO Box 903, Invercargill 9810 or email it to firstname.lastname@example.org

 The property owner is expected to pay the targeted rate, but may pass on water use charges to the tenant (see section 39 of the Residential Tenancies Act 1986).
 The property owner is liable for rates pursuant to the Local Government (Rating) Act 2002.

 Any arrangement regarding payment of a water consumption charge is usually included in the Tenancy Agreement between the owner and the tenant.
 If the tenant does not pay the water charges, this falls on the property owner.